lightstep/lightstep-tracer-common/client.md

 1. Do not harm the application
 1. Do not harm the LightStep service
-1. Send as much data as possible
+1. Do not drop data
 1. Do not waste resources

 First and second generation LightStep client libraries offered several